trustbuilder/terraform-provider-restapi/docs/resources/tenant.md

 ### Required

+> **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

-- `data` (String) Valid JSON object that this provider will manage with the API server.
+- `data` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Valid JSON object that this provider will manage with the API server.
 - `path` (String) The API path on top of the base URL set in the provider that represents objects of this type on the API server.

 ### Optional